 Like many other DJs you progressed from playing music to making music how did you progress from being a live DJ to creating your own music?

-This eventually led to the formation of Milton Keynes first Hip Hop crew “Double Deff Chillers”.
+This eventually led to the formation of one of Milton Keynes first Hip Hop crews “Double Deff Chillers“.
 Can you break down how DDC formed and who was involved?

-DDC eventually turned in to a 5 man crew consisting of DJ Mixmaster MSC, Rapper 2 Fresh, Rapper/Beatboxer King Paul D, Producer G Whizz, & DJ Cutski.
+DDC eventually turned in to a 5 man crew consisting of DJ Mixmaster MSC, Rapper 2 Fresh (later know as MDR), Rapper/Beatboxer King Paul D, Producer G Whizz, & DJ Cutski.

 The way we formed was initially with myself and rapper Martin Reilly.
 I’m not sure when Martin started rapping but he used to come round my house and we made our first demos using the TR808 drum machine and the set up as mentioned above.
 This would have been around 1983.
 Shortly after beatboxer/rapper Paul Delany joined us for the jam sessions which led to our first demos.
 The three of us continued to jam and make demos using the drum machine then in 1985 we met producer Gary Riches and DJ Mark Casey from Bletchley.
 Gary was producing beats using a sampler and was already working with DJ Cutski.
 The reason we formed DDC was to enter a competition that was happening at UK Fresh 86.
 Before the main event the organisers were running a competition were the winners would get the chance to perform at Fresh 86 as well as get the opportunity to record and release a record on the Street Sounds label.
 Street Sounds were releasing the Electro/Hip Hop compilation series at the time.
 The series were a far more accessible way to obtain some of the US imports that were being released all be it they were already mixed together.